SWARMHAUL REFERENCE IN-TRANSIT SIGNAL

 • Should the courier be able to retract a delivered_claim if they were mistaken? v1: no. Retraction adds attack surface.

 • What happens if the courier signals arrival but the shipper never confirms?
-We need a dispute / timeout path.
-Probably a 48h window after which the shipper's inaction is treated as implicit acceptance — vault pays out anyway.
-Out of scope for Week 3; tracks as a separate spec.
+A 48h timeout window (shipper's inaction = implicit acceptance) tracks as a separate spec.

 • Multi-leg: each intermediate hop claim is "I handed off to the next courier," not "I delivered to the final recipient."
-The next-hop courier is the recipient of that leg per the recipient-signs model; their courier_arrived on the next leg implicitly attests handoff.
-Explore whether the protocol should couple these, or keep them independent and let the multi-leg confirm tx naturally chain.
+The next-hop courier's courier_arrived on the next leg implicitly attests handoff.

 • GPS verification of arrival.
 Out of scope forever for the core protocol — that's an oracle problem, not a coordination problem.
-Anyone can add a verifier plugin that attests GPS off-chain and the shipper can choose to require it; the protocol stays neutral.
+Anyone can add a verifier plugin that attests GPS off-chain; the protocol stays neutral.